laurianeribas-deulofeu/ZooplantkonEcotaxa_Practice/README.md

 <p>Working with these samples, students can practise:

-- **AI-assisted identification** — upload `.tsv` files to EcoTaxa and apply a pre-trained classifier, or use ZooImage's built-in random forest classifier
+- **AI-assisted identification** — upload `.tsv` files to EcoTaxa and apply a pre-trained classifier, or use ZooImage's built-in random forest classifier.
-- **Manual validation** — review and correct AI predictions image by image to build a ground-truth dataset
+- **Manual validation** — review and correct AI predictions image by image to build a ground-truth dataset.
-- **Community description** — compute taxon-level and sample-level summaries (abundance, relative composition)
+- **Community description** — compute taxon-level and sample-level summaries (abundance, relative composition).
-- **Biodiversity metrics** — calculate Hill numbers (q = 0, 1, 2), total abundance, and biomass estimates
+- **Biodiversity metrics** — calculate Hill numbers (q = 0, 1, 2), total abundance, and biomass estimates.
-- **Temporal analysis** — compare community structure across seasons and decades using a real long-term dataset
+- **Temporal analysis** — compare community structure across seasons and decades using a real long-term dataset.
 </p>

 <h2>Getting started</h2>